paukul/zool/Readme.md

     [role app]
       servers = 10.12.11.1, 10.12.11.2
       keys = &devs, tony
+      user : my_deploy_user
+      password : mypassword

     [server 10.11.1.4]
       keys = &sysadmins
+      user = adminuser

 The members are specified as the name of the keyfile containing the key, without the succeeding .pub extension.
 A _group_ groups several keys, a _role_ groups several _servers_.
 A server, well, is a single server. (*Note*: you can have servers in several groups and even in an additional server directive at once)
 Roles and servers can have multiple _keys_.
 The keys can be supplied like in the _group_ directive or if you want to reference to a groups keys, by prepending a _&_ (if you would want to reference the group _devs_ you would use _&devs_).
+You can specify the user/password to use to connect to servers / roles.

+*NOTE* Currently the first appearance of a server in the key file sets its user/password.
+So it is not possible to have multiple key configurations with a different user for a single server.
+That might change soon!

 Security?
 ----------